The Friday Irregular

 ^ FILM QUIZ

-A selection of quotations from films containing the word 'seven' in the title, either as a whole word or part of a word.
+A selection of quotations from films containing the word 'monster' in the title, either as a whole word or part of a word.
 Answers next issue or from the regular address.
-Last issue's 'king' quotations were from:
+Last issue's 'plane' quotations were from:

 ^ WEIRD WORLD NEWS